csvsoundsystem/fms-treasury-statements-analysis/readme.md

 We used principal component analysis to rotate the 52 line-items, and we plotted the 15 highest-loaded components as Chernoff faces.
 We plotted interest rate and balance, with an error width.

+We represented similar data in audio.
+We selected chords based on the derivative of cash balance, and we composed a melody based on the interest rate.